Followers

 My personal belief is that industries that are vital for the upkeep of living standards of any populace, such as water and sewage, electricity, security, education, prison, police and health, should be publicly owned (by the State for the sole benefit of its contributors).
 Privatisation of such functions merely strips-out money to profit-takers or parasitic shareholders when it should be retained for the betterment of the service; it also fosters a management mentality focused on short-termism and the next annual dividend war with predatory rivals, equity funds, asset-strippers, etc. etc.

 State owned in my world means government can steer an enterprise, but not withdraw its profits into any other government holding or "slush fund"; and under no circumstances should any politician hold an executive role.
-The Labour Party in the UK seem to be touting a similar mantra, but who can believe anything any political party looking for election will say, as for years and years many successive governments have failed water services and water ecologies, preferring to abrogate it's original responsibility into the hands of Ofwat, who more and more frequently seem not fit for their stated purpose of policing the activities of UK water companies.
+The Labour Party in the UK seem to be touting a similar mantra, but who can believe anything any political party looking for election will say, as for years and years many successive governments have failed water services and water ecologies, preferring to abrogate it's original responsibility into the hands of Ofwat, who more and more frequently seem not fit for their stated purpose of policing the activities of UK water companies, though I think they know their reputation is on the line because they have just set about scrutinising all water companies.

 I know I live in my own "simple world", but whilst I'm kicking the water industry (for it isn't a service), have a read of this; oh and this.

-UPDATE Sep 5th 2023: It just keeps happening again and again and again and AGAIN!
+UPDATE Sep 5th 2023: It just keeps happening again and again and again and AGAIN and AGAIN.

 UPDATE Dec 4th 2023: Whistle blowers say Environment Agency collude with polluters.